olets/zsh-abbr/README.md

 ## Scopes

-An given abbreviation can be made available in the current zsh session (i.e. in the current terminal) —these are called *global* abbreviations— or to all terminals —these are called *universal* abbreviations.
+A given abbreviation can be made available in the current zsh session (i.e. in the current terminal) —these are called *global* abbreviations— or to all terminals —these are called *universal* abbreviations.

 ## Options